Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 We love cinnamon rolls at our house.
 Before our kids came along, this was an every-Sunday-morning kind of treat, but we were still buying the prepackaged Pillsbury cinnamon rolls in the roll.
 When we started to eat healthier and processed foods came off of the menu, this was one of the first items to go.
 It was incredibly sad.

 I even started looking up various cinnamon roll recipes online, and every Sunday, I would try a different one.
-They also all failed week after week.
+They also all failed, week after week.
 I was very discouraged and figured we were never going to have cinnamon rolls again.
 We did find some organic prepackaged cinnamon rolls at Sprouts there for a while and tried those.
-They were amazing after not having decent cinnamon rolls for years, but we ran out fast and then wouldn't have them again until someone remembered to buy more at the store.
+They tasted amazing after not having decent cinnamon rolls for years, but we ran out fast, and then we wouldn't have them again until someone remembered to buy more at the store.
 I had to figure this out!

-Since then the recipe has been perfected.
+Since then, I have perfected the recipe.
 I love this dough now as it hardly takes any effort to roll out.
-My husband made it for us last weekend and I had to remind him that it was really soft dough.
+My husband made it for us last weekend, and I had to remind him that it was a really soft dough.
 It kind poofed out into a rectangle, rather than being forced, like so many other doughs.
 I've even added some super yummy icing.
-Believe me the icing took the same journey, and now my husband, a little obsessed, makes it all the time on his own.
+Believe me, the icing took the same journey, and now my husband has become a little obsessed and makes it all the time on his own.

-By sharing this recipe with you, I'm hoping that more people will start cooking for themselves once they know how fun, easy, and delicious it can be.
+By sharing this recipe with you, I'm hoping that more people will start cooking for themselves once they learn how fun, easy, and delicious it can be.
 Let's get to it!

 - 3/4 cup milk